cotikai/circum_snap_terms/terms_eng.md

 ## 4. Advertisements
 The App may use third-party advertising services.<br>
-dvertising providers may collect information necessary for displaying ads (such as advertising IDs).
+Advertising providers may collect information necessary for displaying ads (such as advertising IDs).

 ## 5. Disclaimer
 1. We are not responsible for any damages arising from the use of the App.
-2. We do not guarantee the operation of the App and may change or disontinue features without prior notice.
+2. We do not guarantee the operation of the App and may change or discontinue features without prior notice.
 3. We are not responsible for any loss of data resulting from the use of the App.

-## 6. Changes to the Termas
+## 6. Changes to the Terms
 We may update these Terms as necessary.<br>
 Revised Terms will take effect when posted on the public webpage.